 Master's Thesis in Computational Engineering (MODMAS)

-The master thesis is an independent project in which you will apply the knowledge acquired during your studies on solving a given assignment.
-It is through this assignment that you will show your abilities and qualities as a coming master in Computational Engineering.
+The master's thesis is an independent project in which you will apply the knowledge acquired during your studies to solve a problem.
+By completing the thesis, you will show your abilities and qualities as a Master in Computational Engineering.

 Facts